brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 ## failed attempt #4: clip -> file with "overwrite original" set

-yeah Retrobatch really doesn't like it when you use "Write back to original images", when using Clipboard as a source, it straight up crashes. i filed my crash report with them, we'll see what comes of it.
+yeah Retrobatch really doesn't like it when you use "Write back to original images" when using Clipboard as a source, it straight up crashes. i filed my crash report with them, we'll see what comes of it.

 ### update: they got back to me!

-as i was typing this post they emailed me back thanking me for the crash report, saying they investigated and fixed the bug, and linked me to a patched version!
+as i was drafting this post they emailed me back thanking me for the crash report, saying they investigated, fixed the bug, and built a new version which they linked me to!

-i deeply appreciate the fast response—i filed the report just a few hours ago, and i'm frankly used to never hearing back when i file issues so i didn't expect anything. big shoutout to [flying meat](https://flyingmeat.com/)!
+i deeply appreciate the fast response—i filed the report just a few hours ago, and i'm frankly used to never hearing back when i file issues with software vendors so i didn't expect anything. big shoutout to [flying meat](https://flyingmeat.com/)!

-## failed attempt #5: some random ObjC i found on the internet
+## failed attempt #5: some loose ObjC i found jangling around on the internet

-researching this problem i found [this gist](https://gist.github.com/mwender/49609a18be41b45b2ae4) that folks in the comments said worked for them, so maybe it would work for me? only time will tell! foreshadowing: <em>this is under a header that says `failed attempt`</em>.
+i found [this gist](https://gist.github.com/mwender/49609a18be41b45b2ae4) that folks in the comments said worked for them, so maybe it will work for me? only time will tell!

+foreshadowing: <em>this is under a header that says `failed attempt`</em>.

- while it certainly worked better than `pbcopy`, it suffered the same problem as Retrobatch: it converted the image data to PNG, defeating the whole point of this fuckin sidequest i've cursed myself with.
+it works better than `pbcopy`, but it suffers the same problem as Retrobatch: it converts the image data to PNG, defeating the whole point of this cursed sidequest.

-## failed attempt #6: plead with a robot to please make this random ObjC i found on the internet do what i need it to do and please double check your work no bugs please thank you!!
+## failed attempt #6: plead with a robot to please make this loose ObjC i found jangling around on the internet do what i need and please double check your work no bugs please thank you!!

-i barely know ObjectiveC—only ever had to modify it, never write it from scratch—and i _definitely_ don't know macOS framework bullshit, so i threw the script into an LLM and said "plz help, my clipboard, it's dying".
+i barely know ObjectiveC—only ever had to modify it, never write it from scratch—and i definitely don't know macOS framework bullshit, so i threw the script into an llm and said "plz help, my clipboard, it's dying".

 i learned a bunch, but was ultimately unsuccessful in convincing it to produce something that didn't result in a png. eventually i asked, "hey, you think this is...maybe impossible?" and it said "lol yeah probably":